 What to expect

-- Merchandising can vary in different retail organisations and it can be a head-office or a branch-based function.
-Most retail merchandisers work from head offices, the majority of which are in London and the South East, or in other large cities.
-For further details, see The Retail Directory.
+- Merchandising can vary in different retail organisations, and it can be a head-office or a branch-based function.
+Most retail merchandisers work from head offices, commonly based in London and the South East, or in other large cities.

 - The job involves working in a fast-moving and competitive environment, with high levels of responsibility for potentially very large budgets, where even minor errors can result in vast reductions in profit.
 This aspect can either be motivating and challenging or a source of stress.

-- There can occasionally be opportunities for overseas travel, particularly in fashion, for example to accompany buyers to Latin America, East Asia or South East Asia, depending on the product range.
-At senior levels, overseas travel may be required to find new suppliers, select and buy goods or deal with problems with manufacturers.
+- You may occasionally need to spend short periods away from home and there can be opportunity for overseas travel, particularly in fashion, for example, to accompany buyers to Latin America, East Asia or South East Asia.
+At senior level, you may be required to travel to find new suppliers, select and buy goods or solve problems with manufacturers.

-Although this profession is open to all graduates, a degree in the following subjects may increase your chances:
+Although this profession is open to all graduates, a degree in the following subjects may increase your chances of finding work:

 - retail management.

-Many companies prefer to recruit graduates from business-related or maths-based degrees due to their analytical abilities, but others will consider graduates from any discipline as long as they have the necessary skills.
+Many companies prefer to recruit graduates with business-related or maths-based degrees due to their analytical abilities, but others will consider graduates from any discipline, provided they have the necessary skills.

-An interest in the products that the company retails may be an advantage.
+Having an interest in the products that the company retails will be an advantage.

-This occupation is also open to those with an HND and the following subjects may increase your chances:
+This occupation is also open to those with an HND, particularly in the following subjects:

 Entry without a degree or HND is possible for candidates with other relevant qualifications or experience.
 Some allocator or assistant merchandiser posts require good A-level results.

-A postgraduate qualification is not needed, although there are relevant postgraduate courses available.
-Search for postgraduate courses.
+A postgraduate qualification isn't needed, although there are relevant courses available.
+Search postgraduate courses in merchandising.

-- the capability to work well as part of a team and to build and maintain effective working relationships with a range of people;
+- the ability to work well as part of a team and to build and maintain effective working relationships with a range of people

 Strong competition for vacancies means that pre-entry office-based work experience is often essential.
 In addition, work experience with one of the major high street retailers may help to demonstrate both an interest in retailing and an understanding of stock control levels, which can be advantageous at the application and interview stage.

-The retail industry employs around 10% of the total UK workforce.
+The retail industry employs around three million people.
 The industry is currently in a state of change, largely due to the rapid growth of online retail.
-Over the next five to ten years, online retail sales will continue to increase, while the number of traditional high-street stores is expected to decline, according to the Centre for Retail Research.
+Over the next five to ten years, online retail sales will continue to increase - while the number of traditional high street stores is expected to decline, according to the Centre for Retail Research.